See how eduTrips can benefit you and your Team

 Getting the most from your Tour Operator

 For some of your children, a school trip will be a rite of passage.
 It will be the first time away from home and an opportunity to see the world through a different lens.
 For other students, the school trip will be a powerful learning experience, both academically and socially.
-The arguments for running such events are well-rehearsed.
-However, you are aware that asking teachers to take on the organisation and responsibility of time out of the classroom is a burden.

 A way to maximise the potential of a school trip while reducing this organisational responsibility is by working with a school tour operator.
 These operators are specialists in providing all you would need in the school trip, from transport to accommodation to resources to bring the area to life.
 While a DIY school trip might save money over the long term, there are ways to make sure your tour operator is value for money.